YOGESHnick/RecYippeee/README.md

 # **About** :

-This is the front-end React part for the complete RecYippee site
+This is a website where users can share recipes for dishes they make\
+The intention of the site/product > maybe

 ## Available Scripts